nonrice/discord-auto-message/README.md

 ![cool image](./screenshot.png)

 ## Installation
 Open the command line and clone the repo.
-Make sure you have Git and Python installed.
+This will require Git to be installed.
 ```
 % git clone https://github.com/nonrice/discord-auto-message
 ```
+If you do not have Git, you may also press the Download button (GitHub) and unzip the code.
 ## Usage
 Navigate inside of the repo to the script, and run it.
+This requires Python to be installed.
 ```
 % cd ./discord-auto-message/discord_bot/
 % python3 bot.py